7 eCommerce Frameworks and Roles in Shaping Online Retail Experiences

 In the context of in-person shopping, the factors that influence a customer’s first impression are often quite apparent.

-Lighting, music choice, store arrangement, and store location, for example, will instantly shape a customer’s retail experience.
-This translates into virtual shopping in the form of eCommerce frameworks.
+Lighting, music choice, store arrangement, and store location, for example, instantly shape a customer’s retail experience.
+This translates into virtual shopping through eCommerce frameworks.

-We’ll be taking a closer look at some of the most well-known and useful eCommerce frameworks on the market below, so you can see for yourself their potential for shaping online retail experiences.
+Below, we’ll examine some of the most well-known and useful eCommerce frameworks on the market.
+You can then see for yourself their potential for shaping online retail experiences.

 First, though, we’ll consider the bigger picture by going through a definition.